2020 Chinese New Year Day Before and After

 After receiving the Red Envelopes, young people like to go outside for the vigil of the year.
 Before midnight, they gather with friends or relatives around park, riverside or tall buildings to wait for the Chinese New Year fireworks.

-Chinese New Year fireworks will open the event for the Chinese New Year festival.
+On January 25, 2020, Chinese New Year fireworks will open the event for the Chinese New Year festival.
 The sound of firecrackers tells people the new year has arrived.
 People offers the New Year's greetings while they are watching TV shows, enjoying the fireworks, asking luck at temple or gambling.
 The most popular greeting is Gong Xi Fa Chai (Cantonese pronounces Gong Hay Fat Choy), which means "congratulations and make a fortune."
 The firecracker and congratulations greeting are from the story of animal Nian.
 "Make a fortune" is to wish people rich, because Chinese love to talk about money.

 Some Chinese family change the new clothes right after midnight or the Rat hour in the Chinese New Year Eve.
 Then they choose the lucky hour from Chinese Farmer's Calendar to worship spirits and ancestors with candles, fruit, rice cake, tea, long noodle and candies.
 The purpose of this worship to tell spirits and ancestors the new year arrives.
 In the end of the ceremony, they will open the door, select a lucky money direction to explode the firecrackers, which means to get rid of old bad stuff and welcome the new coming.
 Some Chinese family give the Red Envelope to children at this time, then the children go to bed.